Sluggish, stiff and bloated. These are some of the dreaded symptoms associated with water retention.

 - Add more cabbage, cucumber, parsley and salad leaves to your diet as they are natural diuretecs

-- Calcium, magnesium, manganese, evening primrose oil and chaste tree
+- Calcium, magnesium, manganese, evening primrose oil and chaste tree are all helpful ways of preventing water retention.

 - Cut back on dehydrating drinks such as coffee, tea and alcohol